varjodev/yen-converter/README.md

 550000.00 jpy  (55万円) -> 3413.96 eur
 ```

-Additionally getting the monthly value after conversion by supplying --m or --monthly flag (--yearly is also possible)
+Additionally getting the monthly value after conversion by supplying --m or --monthly flag (--yearly is also possible):
 ```
 >> y2e 500man m